georgeyounes/NICERUTIL/README.md

 Any flare-like structure in the light curve is to be considered background.
 Under this assumption, the script will search for bins with a number of counts that is too large compared to the full light curve mean to be considered random Poisson fluctuation and flag it as a potential background flare.
-An xselect and NICERDAS-compatible txt and GTI fits file that corresponds to the flagged events will be produced (outputFile"_gti.txt" and outputFile"_gti.fits" where outputFile is "flagged_flares" by default).
-A plot of the flagged events is also produced (outputFile".pdf")
+An xselect and NICERDAS-compatible GTI .txt and
+.fits file that correspond to the flagged events will be produced (outputFile"_gti.txt" and outputFile"_gti.fits" where outputFile is "flagged_flares" by default).
+A plot of the flagged events is also produced (outputFile".pdf").
+A simple log file (nicerutil.log) is output with essential information and any warning/error messages. **The user must initialize HEASoft before running this script for the GTI .fits file to be created!**

 There are multiple flags that can help diagnose the extent of the flare contamination to your data.
 The -elb and -ehb control the energy range in keV within which to search